CXwudi/get-pixiv-following-from-html-to-rss/README.md

 2. For each page, fetch the HTML source and save them in [`html`](./html) folder
 3. Reformat all your HTML sources (important)
 4. Run `./mvnw spring-boot:run` (for mac and linux user, you may need chmod)
+5. Once finished, your OPML segment is ready in [`rss.xml`](./rss.xml)
+6. Open your RSS feed reader, export your feed into OPML file
+7. Learn the structure of your OPML file.
+Add all contents from `rss.xml` to proper locations of your OPML file.
+8. Import your edited OPML file back into your RSS feed reader

 ## Some notes